MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 ## How to get more information on the technical validation failures?

-Detailed validation results are automatically logged to the ApplicationInsights storage account specified by instrumentation key in the manifest of the main extension in your submission.
+Detailed validation results are automatically logged to telemetry in the the [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] resource specified in the manifest of the main extension in your submission.

 In order to enable partner telemetry in your extension, you must specify the `applicationInsightsConnectionString` property in the manifest (app.json) of your extension.
 For more information about this property, see [JSON files](devenv-json-files.md).

 In order to get started on analyzing your validation results, you can use this troubleshooting guide [Dynamics 365 Business Central Troubleshooting Guide (TSG) - AppSource Submission Results (SaaS)](https://github.com/microsoft/BCTech/tree/master/samples/AppInsights/TroubleShootingGuides/D365BC%20Troubleshooting%20Guides%20(TSG)/content/AppSource-Submission-TSG.ipynb).

-For more information about the signals sent during the technical validation, see [Analyzing AppSource Submission Validation Trace Telemetry](../administration/telemetry-appsource-submission-validation-trace.md).
+For more information about the signals sent to telemetry during the technical validation, see [Analyzing AppSource Submission Validation Telemetry](../administration/telemetry-appsource-submission-validation-trace.md).

+> [!NOTE]
+> You can setup alerts on validation telemetry.
+For example, you can send a daily/weekly notification to Teams/email on all validation failures across all your apps.
+For more information, see [Alerting on Telemetry](../administration/telemetry-alert.md).

 ## Against which releases of Business Central is your submission validated?